2016 New England Patriots season: Week 17: at Miami Dolphins

 With this win, the Patriots clinch home field advantage throughout the entire AFC playoffs.
-They also finished with a record of 14–2 for the first time since 2010.
+They also finished with a record of 14–2 (5-1 against the AFC East) for the first time since 2010.
 This was the Patriots first win in Miami since the 2012 season.
+The win also marked the first time since 2007 the Patriots finished 8-0 on the road.
 Julian Edelman had a huge day against the Dolphins as he had 151 yards of receiving in 9 receptions, 6 rushing yards, and 1 receiving touchdown.
-As of 2024, this was New England's last season sweep over the Dolphins.
+This would be the Pats last sweep over the Dolphins until 2025.